saraspreitzhofer/HexAgent/README.md

    - The agent is periodically evaluated against previous versions and random agents to ensure continuous improvement.
    - Win rates and average moves are recorded for analysis.

-For deeper insights please continue on the next page.